“America can never be conquered. It can only be brought down from within.”

 For hundreds of years Russia has cast a covetous eye to the west and south.
 While she has abundant natural resources one she has always lacked is warm water ports.

-Much of Russia’s western ports (Murmansk) are located above the Arctic Circle and are iced in much of the year.
+Many of Russia’s western ports (Murmansk) are located above the Arctic Circle and are iced in much of the year.
 Vladivostok is on the Pacific coast and off the beaten track.
 She has a major naval base on the Crimean Peninsula at Sevastopol but her Black Sea Fleet would have to force its way through both the Bosphorus Strait and the Dardanelles Strait to get to the Mediterranean Sea and ultimately the Atlantic.

 For much of the nineteenth century Great Britain and Russia engaged in what was then called the Great Game.
 Russia took and annexed Central Asia with the goal of moving on India which was then the greatest jewel in Britain’s colonial crown.
 Great Britain moved an army into Afghanistan to block Russia.
 Unfortunately for Britain, the Afghans didn’t (and still don’t) appreciate foreigners on their soil with guns in their hands.
 Britain lost an entire army.
 One doctor managed to make it back to India to tell the tale.